bigbadcon/bbc-11ty/src/poc-scholars/lucia-versprille.md

   - l
   - a
   - r
-  - poc-emeritus
+  - poc-scholar
 order: 0
 title: Lucia Versprille
 position: ''
 published: true
-gender: she/they
+gender: she/her
 image: /images/lucia-versprille.png
 twitter: seersword
 website_name: Seersword
 website_url: 'https://seersword.com/'
 ---

-Lucia Versprille is a TTRPG content creator, artist behind Seersword, and Lead Director for all things Sina Una.
-Lucia likes to work in everything, from writing, to illustration, and more.
-Her goals are to make the community a better place and putting out quality content that inspires her and everyone.
+Lucia Versprille is a TTRPG content author, the creator of her company Seersword and the project Sina Una.
+Lucia likes to do everything, but loves most to assemble and lead a creative project team.
+Her hope is to introduce people to new perspectives in gaming by way of supporting the community, making art, and sharing stories!